Staff

 Abbie Valine, Lead Bander

 Abbie Valine first discovered birds in her second-grade science class and never looked back.
-Since graduating from the University of Northwestern—St. Paul with a B.S. in biology, Abbie has spent field seasons across the country working with species such as cerulean warblers, Henslow’s sparrows, and Florida scrub-jays.
+Since graduating from the University of Northwestern—St. Paul with a B.S. in biology, Abbie has spent field seasons across the country working with a myriad of species from cerulean warblers to Florida scrub-jays.
 After completing the Hawk Ridge banding traineeship in 2019, Abbie returned to trap at the Moose Valley station for two seasons, then spent a season running Intermountain Bird Observatory’s Lucky Peak station in the mountains of Idaho.
-She is now thrilled to return to Hawk Ridge in a new position of lead raptor bander!
-When not birding, Abbie enjoys reading, knitting, playing the flute, and thinking about shrikes.
+She is excited to return to Hawk Ridge for a second consecutive fall season as lead raptor bander!
+When not birding, Abbie enjoys knitting, reading, playing the flute, and thinking about shrikes.

 Tania Womack, Visitor Services Specialist